regcs/AliceLG/README.md

 ## Installation

-1. Install the Holoplay Service App and the Holoplay Core SDK on your PC or Mac.
+1. Install the Holoplay Service App on your PC or Mac.

 2. Install the Alice/LG add-on:
    - Open Blender